📑 Table of contents

 OpenRouter Free Tier

-OpenRouter aggregates many providers and offers some models for free.
-Particularly useful with tools like OpenClaw that natively support OpenRouter.
+OpenRouter aggregates many providers and offers some models with free access.
+This is particularly useful with tools like OpenClaw that natively support OpenRouter.

 • SambaNova: Llama models with limited free access

-💡 Tip: Combine multiple free providers in a "fallback chain"—if one hits its limit, automatically switch to another.
+💡 Tip: combine several free providers in a "fallback chain" — if one hits its limit, automatically switch to the other.
 We detail this strategy in our dedicated article.

-Here are our concrete recommendations based on your needs:
+Here are our concrete recommendations based on your use case:

-AI agents need a model that follows instructions precisely, handles long contexts well, and can use tools (function calling).
+AI agents need a model that follows instructions to the letter, handles long contexts well, and knows how to use tools (function calling).
 Claude excels in all three areas.

 default_model: anthropic/claude-sonnet-4